carolinechuu/ECE-3400-Team-12/lab1/lab1.md

 # Extra FUN
 ### F is for friends who do stuff together, U is for you and me, N is for anywhere and anytime at all, down here in Phillips 427.
-*Testing the servo*: the servo turns clockwise when set to 180, stops turning when set to 90, and turns clockwise when set to 0
+*Testing the servo:* the servo turns clockwise when set to 180, stops turning when set to 90, and turns clockwise when set to 0
 ```Arduino
 Servo myservo;